 Spinners are arranged alphabetically in this section, first by genus or subgenus, then by species in that genus.
 The information; size, color, dates, flying and mating habits, egg laying, is based on the actual capture and observation of the insect either in the dun or in the spinner stage.
 More often, the capture occured in the dun stage, the insect then observed during the period when it changed to a spinner.
-The idea and early planning for the book occured in the fall of 1992, with collecting and identyfying beginning in 1993 (a high water year) and continuing through some of 1994.
+In a few instances, adult mayflies were borrowed from the collection of Dan Gustafson.
+The idea and early planning for the book occured in the fall of 1992, with collecting and identyfying beginning in 1993 (a high water year) and continuing through 1994.

 Coverage includes many of the famous rivers and private and public spring creeks in Montana, Yellowstone National Park, and one river in Idaho, the Henry's Fork.
+Some eastern spinners are also inlouded.
 Information gained by the reader surely can be applied to his own streams and water and conditions.